Dollar Cost Averaging (DCA) Strategy

 In strongly trending markets, lump-sum investing typically outperforms DCA.
 However, in volatile or declining markets, DCA produces a lower average cost basis.
 DCA's primary advantage is removing the psychological burden of market timing.

-How does Tradewink enhance DCA?
+How does Tradewink help with DCA?

 Get free alerts for Dollar Cost Averaging (DCA) Strategy